Professor Diane Richardson

 See below for details of current and recent funded research, and current and previous PhD supervision.

-I am currently engaged in writing a book on Sexuality and Citizenship based on my recently completed Leverhulme Major Research Fellowship project entitled ‘Transforming Citizenship: Sexuality, Gender and Citizenship Struggles'.
+I recently published a book on Sexuality and Citizenship based on my Leverhulme Major Research Fellowship (2013-16) project entitled ‘Transforming Citizenship: Sexuality, Gender and Citizenship Struggles'.
 A central concern is to understand how models of citizenship are constructed and deployed by marginalised groups as new democratic moments emerge.
 The project addressed a number of interlinked themes including the relation between cultural and material aspects of recognition, as well as the conceptualisation of sexual citizenship and the democratisation of intimate life.

 One of these (funded 2007-2010) was a study of recent sexualities equalities initiatives in the UK (http://research.ncl.ac.uk/selg/).
 This study highlighted the importance of implementation mechanisms in driving forward the equalities agenda for sexual and gender minorities, and identified barriers and patterns of resistance to such work that affect implementation and access to citizenship.
 A key research finding was that despite recent legislative and policy shifts extending rights to sexual and gender minority communities, sexualities equalities work is unevenly spread and far from becoming normalised.
 Rurality, political hostility, lack of local authority interest and associated stigma are limiting factors.
 In particular, this research showed the importance of understanding implementation processes and barriers for policy debates about the delivery of equality measures.